The Platform / Domains / Software Lifecycle

 Typical time to first production Outcome

-Pick one domain.
-Connect the systems.
-Run a real Outcome end-to-end before the next steering meeting.
+Choose one publisher, renewal, or lifecycle event.
+Connect the relevant systems.
+Establish the Software Position and run one real Outcome before the next steering meeting.